xephora/Threat-Remediation-Scripts/Threat-Track/ChunkiPWS/readme.md

 ### Obstacles

-The file size of the ChunkiPWS is around 670-700 mb, making analysis quite difficult to perform.
-Most sandbox platform can upload a maximum of 50-100mb in size.
-Also, downloading the samples through EDRs was near impossible at times.
+The file size of ChunkiPWS ranges around 670-700mb in size.
+This makes dynamic analysis challenging.
+This is due to the maximum size limitation of 50-100mb.
+EDR such as CrowdStrike had experienced issues downloading the file.

 ### Observed activity of `File__Setup.exe`

-When executed, a single folder is created in the victim's temp directory.
-The name of the folder is four random numbers.
-For Example:
+A 4-digit random generated directory is created.
+For example:

 ```
 Directory names: